neopragma/python-unit-testing/README.md

 ## Walkthrough

 This repo supports a presentation and workshop.
-All the presentation material is not present here.
 Some notes about running the examples are provided below.
 This is not complete documentation for self-guided learning.
-It supports a live session that has the following general agenda:
+The live session has the following general agenda:

-1. Testing vs. checking
+1. (Talk) Testing vs. checking
-1. Test automation pyramid
+1. (Talk) Test automation pyramid
-1. Writing unit tests for existing code
+1. (Code) Writing unit tests for existing code
-1. Guiding new development and modifications from unit tests
+1. (Code) Guiding new development and modifications from unit tests
-1. Unit test suite as a safety net for refactoring
+1. (Code) Unit test suite as a safety net for refactoring
-1. Mocking dependencies, refactoring
+1. (Code) Mocking dependencies, refactoring
-1. Property-based testing
+1. (Code) Property-based testing
-1. Mutation testing
+1. (Code) Mutation testing
-1. Exploratory testing
+1. (Talk) Exploratory testing

 ## Running the examples